 Ok, ok, first thing – LOOK HOW SMALL MY BABIES WERE!!
-They have always loved pumpkin picking, and to be honest, it’s something that every child (and adult!) enjoys!
-It’s the fun side to Halloween right?
-Even if you don’t go in for the whole ‘spooky’ part of Halloween, decorating en-masse as soon as the 1st October arrives (Or this year making a conscious effort to start the second it starts to look like Autumn because why not?!) or the historical/religious element, it’s still fun to carve one up and stick it on the porch.
+They have always loved pumpkin picking, and to be honest, it’s something that every child (and adult!) enjoys isn’t it?!
+It’s the fun side to Halloween, even if you don’t go in for the whole ‘spooky’ part of Halloween, decorating en-masse as soon as the 1st October arrives (Or this year making a conscious effort to start the second it starts to look like Autumn because why not?!) or the historical/religious element, it’s still fun to carve one up and stick it on the porch.
 I’ve put together a few tips for choosing your pumpkins, it’s not as easy as you might think and it often means you end up with one going a bit crap after a few days.

-- Big ones and medium ones are best for carving, but if you want to it then they are the most tasty when they are small.
+- Big ones and medium ones are best for carving, but if you want to eat it then they are the most tasty when they are small.
 In fact, the white or blue pumpkins will always have more flavour, so instead of buying one to paint, just buy one thats naturally different.

 - A heavy but hollow pumpkin is a healthy pumpkin, if it feels dense, soft, wet or sounds sloshy put it back!